TeamRizu/outfox-wikijs/dev/actors/actortypes/actorframe.md

 The table also acts as a pass through layer, function calls pass through to the last child of that name.

 obtainlevels
-For more information about how obtaining ActorFrame childs work, check [Obtaining Childs and ActorFrame Levels](/en/dev/actors/actortypes/actor#obtaining-childs-and-actorframe-levels).
+For more information about how obtaining ActorFrame children work, check [Obtaining Children and ActorFrame Levels](/en/dev/actors/actortypes/actor#obtaining-childs-and-actorframe-levels).